The Legacy of Mollymauk – The Mighty Nein

 Predator (1987)

-When Prey first released on Hulu, I heard nothing, but good things about the movie.
+When Prey was first released on Hulu, I heard nothing but good things about the movie.
 I was sick a few weeks ago, so I found plenty of time to sit on the couch, isolate, and watch movies.
-I wanted to watch Prey, but then I decided that I should just do a Predator marathon, so I could watch all the movies in the franchise which I think would make watching Prey that much better.
-Predator is a classic and I found it to still be enjoyable to watch years later.
+I wanted to watch Prey, but then I decided that I should just do a Predator marathon, so I could watch all the movies in the franchise, which I think would make watching Prey that much better.
+Predator is a classic, and I found it to still be enjoyable to watch years later.

 I think there are a lot of reasons that Predator is still highly regarded, but I think what I like the most is how Predator capitalizes on the fear of the unknown.
 The idea that something is stalking their group and not feeling confident that this being is human, that’s scary.
 Combining that with being in unfamiliar territory and not being able to see the creature, it’s unsettling.
 I think the tone of the film changes when Blain Cooper (played by Jesse Ventura) is killed because the Predator’s plasma cannon is so powerful.
 While Predator is considered a sci-fi film, I think an argument can be made that Predator could be a horror film too.

-I’m looking forward to watching the other Predator films because honestly, I don’t think I have seen any of them.
-Predator can be streamed to watch on Hulu.
+I’m looking forward to watching the other Predator films because, honestly, I don’t think I have seen any of them.
+Predator can be streamed on Hulu.